-Have your guests arrive about 30 minutes earlier and treat them to a pre-ceremony cocktail or non-alcoholic drink.
+One of my favorite untraditional wedding ideas is to have your guests arrive about 30 minutes earlier and treat them to a pre-ceremony cocktail or non-alcoholic drink.
 It allows everyone to say hello and mingle for a bit before taking their seat.

 5. The bride arriving by horse and carriage

 This is your big chance to feel like Cinderella!

 Arriving at your wedding ceremony on a horse and carriage can truly make you feel like royalty.